Resonant neutrino self-interactions and the $H_0$ tension: Perturbation spectra and parameter exploration

 Dark matter perturbations are also modified by the NSIs.
 For instance, the interaction prevents free streaming and therefore reduces the neutrino contribution to the anisotropic stress.
 This, according to Eq. (\ref{eq:shear}), modifies the metric potentials, $\phi$, $\psi$, which observationally can be translated to modifications in the matter power spectrum (MPS).
 In Fig. \ref{fig:MPS_resonance} we present the MPS for masses in different regimens.
 For all of them, we find that the large scales (small $k$) behave like $\Lambda$CDM.
 This happens because these modes enter the horizon after the resonance peak.
 The exact $k$ at which this happens do depend on the specific mediator mass.
 Bigger masses peak earlier, allowing the modes to mimic $\Lambda$CDM at larger $k$'s.

 The behavior of the larger $k$ modes depends on the mass of the mediator; for the heaviest explored masses we found that the carried effects on the MPS at those scales are similar to the results of \cite{Kreisch2020}.
 Thus, we focus here on the MPS produced by masses below or equal to $1 \rm{eV}$, for which the global behavior is the same.
-The largest $k$ modes enter the horizon and decay before the interaction becomes relevant so we don’t have differences with respect to $\Lambda$CDM.
-As we go to smaller $k$ values we have a small suppression of power (as a consequence of a smaller metric potential $\psi$ compared to $\Lambda$CDM) that once we move to smaller $k$ grows until it exceeds the MPS of $\Lambda$CDM and reaches a maximum (associated now with a boost of $\psi$).
+The largest $k$ modes enter the horizon before the interaction becomes relevant so we don’t have differences with respect to $\Lambda$CDM.
+Recalling that, as the k-mode increases in size, it enters the horizon earlier.
+Consequently, intermediate scales are particularly susceptible to the interaction rate since their horizon entry may coincide with a time when the interaction is relevant.
+In fact, as we go to smaller $k$ values we have a small suppression of power (as a consequence of a smaller metric potential $\psi$ compared to $\Lambda$CDM) that once we move to smaller $k$ grows until it exceeds the MPS of $\Lambda$CDM and reaches a maximum (associated now with a boost of $\psi$).
 Finally, for the smaller $k$'s, the MPS behaves again like in $\Lambda$CDM.
 In the next section, we are going to discuss the constraints of these effects with cosmological data.